 It’s just the behaviour of the consumer that needs to be altered.
 It’s best that people change their food habits slowly, making a few changes each day or week, instead of trying to change everything in one go.

 And restricting food intake, by eating fewer meals a day is not advisable.
 That will put the body in a ‘survival mode’, causing it to hold onto every calorie it does get, and as a result lead anxiety and depression.
 Eating three meals a day, or even 5-6 smaller ones, is good for the body and for maintaining a healthy weight.

-In conclusion, the best advice for anyone worried about their weight is to eat healthy and exercise how and when they can.
+In conclusion, the best advice for anyone worried about the weight is to eat healthy food and do exercises regularly.
 There are very few quick-fix solutions in the world for dealing with money, work … or even losing weight.
-Manage your food intake by thinking about eating smaller amounts and eating more veggies.
+Manage your food intake by thinking about eating smaller amounts and adding more veggies.

 The thesis of this essay is that the best way to lose weight is to eat a balanced diet of proper portions and to exercise regularly. ( “The truth is, though, the best way to lose weight is a nutritious portion-controlled diet and regular exercises”).

 The statement in the opening paragraph is proved by the information found in the three body paragraphs which explain a) why fad/short-term diets are bad, b) explaining what people should do if they want to lose weight, and c) explaining why people have difficulties with changing food habits.

 Through the discourse of the essay, the difference between diet patterns and ‘fad’ dieting are explained, as well as the disadvantages of the latter.